syndicatefx/textpad/README.md

 - Countable.js - [https://github.com/RadLikeWhoa/Countable](https://github.com/RadLikeWhoa/Countable)

 These have been minified and included in app.js, without them half of TextPad's features wouldn't be possible.

+Read the CHANGELOG.md for info on new release!